AeshEmi1/searxng-secure/_sources/admin/installation.rst.txt

 .. attention::

-   SearXNG is growing rapidly, you should regularly read our :ref:`migrate and stay tuned` section.
+   SearXNG-SE is growing rapidly, you should regularly read our :ref:`migrate and stay tuned` section.
 If you want to upgrade an existing instance or migrate from searx to SearXNG, you should read this section first!